floktl/XploreED/README.md

 Then open `ios/App/App.xcworkspace` in Xcode to run or archive the app.
 Set `VITE_API_BASE_URL` in your `.env` to point at the deployed Flask backend so the mobile app can reach the API.

+## Live AI answers

+The `Ask AI` dialog streams responses from the backend using Server-Sent Events.
+The backend exposes `/api/ask-ai-stream` which sends answer chunks as they are generated.
+The frontend uses `streamAiAnswer()` to display text incrementally.